BBVAEngineering/ember-cli-workbox/README.md

 If you make a mistake here, users will see an outdated version of your site even after refreshing Service Workers break the Refresh button because they behave like “apps,” refusing to update while the app is still running, in order to maintain code consistency and client-side data consistency.
 We can write code to notify users when a new version is available.

-This addon make it easy for you and implements [google recommendation](https://developers.google.com/web/tools/workbox/guides/advanced-recipes#offer_a_page_reload_for_users)
+This addon make it easy for you and implements [google recommendation](https://developers.google.com/web/tools/workbox/guides/advanced-recipes#offer_a_page_reload_for_users).
-Basically, what you have to do is subscribing to the event "newSWWaiting".
-When event is triggered, send a message to sw in order to launch skipWaiting + clients.claim on it to turn it active (you can do this just calling forceActivate method on serviceWorkerService).
+Basically, what you have to do is subscribing to the event `newSWWaiting`.
+When event is triggered, send a message to sw in order to launch `skipWaiting + clients.claim` on it to turn it active (you can do this just calling forceActivate method on serviceWorkerService).
 When service worker became active it will send a message "reload-window" and "newSWActive" will be triggered.

+**Example of the event**

 See this complete example for this implementation: